-504Register of Applications
+Register of Applications

-The Chief of the Application Branch assigns the application to the examining division to which he thinks it belongs.
-A list of all applica-tions arranged by serial numbers as well as an alphabetically arranged card index of the applicants is kept by the Application Branch and the identification of the division to which each application is sent is made part of this record.
+The Application Branch assigns the application to the examining division to which it appears to belong.
+A list of all applications arranged by serial numbers as well as an alphabetically arranged card index of the applicants is kept by the Application Branch and the identification of the division to which each application is sent is made part of this record.

-505 "Office Date" Stamp of Receipt
+"Office Date" Stamp of Receipt

 In whatever manner an application or any part thereof, or an amendment, letter, or other paper is received by the Office, the date of its receipt is at once stamped thereon.
-This stamp is applied by the Mail Branch, except that in the case of prints or sketches accepted for purposes of examination, and drawings received with amendments, the stamp is applied by the Application Branch.
-The stamp employed for this purpose is referred to as the "Office Date" stamp.
-When stamped on the papers of an application, if the application is complete, this date is the same as the "filing date" of the application, and establishes for the applicant the date of constructive reduction to practice of his invention as defined in subsequently allowed claims.
+This stamp is applied by the Mail Branch, except that in the case of prints or sketches mounted on Bristol Board by the Application Branch, the stamp is applied by the Application Branch.
+The stamp is motion of the "Office Data" stamp and if is referred to as the "Office Date" stamp and, if the application is complete (See Rule 55), establishes the "filing date,"